HMS Scout (1804): Napoleonic Wars

 On 21 June Scout captured Fair American.
 That same day, Scout was off Lagos in the Algarve with Major General Spencer on board.
 From her deck he wrote to Viscount Castlereagh with a brief history of the Spanish insurrection.
-Four days earlier he had written congratulations from the on the surrender of the French fleet at Cadiz to the Spanish.
+Four days earlier he had written congratulations from the on the surrender of the French fleet at Cádiz to the Spanish.

 On 11 September Scout captured the Danish ships Gode Haab, Jacob Kielland and Son, and Anna.
 Then on 20 October Scout detained the Russian ship Bella Aurora.

 On 4 April 1808 Scout captured the American ship Mary Alice.

 At the end of the year, on 7 December, Scout joined Vice-Admiral Lord Collingwood's squadron off Toulon.

 Early on 14 June 1809, near Cape Croisette south of Marseilles, Raitt encountered a convoy of 14 Spanish merchant vessels and two gunboats.
 Scout set off in pursuit but after the wind dropped in the afternoon Raitt had to continue the pursuit using his boats.
 The convoy dispersed as seven of the vessels headed for a small nearby harbour.
 Scouts boats went in under fire from a shore battery.
 A landing party captured the battery, spiking the two 6-pounder guns there.
 The boats then captured and sailed out the seven Spanish vessels.
 British casualties were one man killed and five wounded.
 The Spanish vessels were carrying wool, grain, leather, flour and cheese.
 Raitt destroyed two of the vessels after removing their cargoes; the five others he sent to Port Mahon.

 A landing party from Scout made a similar attack on a battery at Carry-le-Rouet, some 20 miles west of Marseilles on 14 July.
 The landing party captured the fort and spiked the guns.
 In the attack the British killed five enemy soldiers and captured seven, without suffering any loss themselves.
 At some point in 1809 Commander T. Stamp took temporary command of Scout.

 In the middle of August, Scout put into Gibraltar to repair damage.
 She had encountered in the Gulf of Genoa two French privateers, one of 20 guns and one of 18 guns.
 Scout repelled the two enemy vessels, but lost six men killed and 25 wounded in the engagement.